By Becky Owens Bullard, CCASA Blogger

 However, when I came to the anti-trafficking field, I couldn’t seem to find an appropriate place for this woman I had worked with.
 There was no mention of an intimate partner as a trafficker and her story was lumped into a fairly large category of “pimp-controlled” trafficking.
 While my take on pimp-control was that it was intimate partner violence anyway, she still didn’t fit the idea of pimps having a “stable” or controlling multiple women at one time.
 And what if her abuser had started selling her daughter for sex?
 There was also very little recognition of family members or parents as traffickers.

 Maybe it was just a rare case and not the norm for human trafficking?
 Maybe I was over-thinking it?
-Nevertheless, a few months into my work on the , I realized that her case was far from unusual.
+Nevertheless, a few months into my work on the national hotline for human trafficking, I realized that her case was far from unusual.
 I ended up working on multiple cases where family members and intimate partners were perpetrators of both sex and labor trafficking and in 2010, we started to categorize them as such.
-In a few months, were reports of intimate partner or familial human trafficking and I had heard multiple stories of intimate partners, parents and other family members who compelled their victims into commercial sex, domestic servitude, sexual servitude and labor.
+In a few months, 10% of hotline calls were reports of intimate partner or familial human trafficking and I had heard multiple stories of intimate partners, parents and other family members who compelled their victims into commercial sex, domestic servitude, sexual servitude and labor.

 And when a husband forces his wife to work, taking all of her wages and beating her if she loses her job – it is intimate partner labor trafficking and intimate partner violence.

 But why don’t we call these crimes what they are?
 What stops us from understanding that domestic violence and human trafficking can not only involve the same types of power and control, cyclical violence and manipulative perpetrators, but can also directly collide, mixing the two crimes together completely?

 Unfortunately, there are several myths that keep us from identifying these crimes and inhibit our understanding of intimate partner and familial human trafficking: